RubixML/ML/docs/clusterers/mean-shift.md

 public static estimateRadius(Dataset $dataset, float $percentile = 30., ?Distance $distance = null) : float
 ```

-> **Note**: Since radius estimation scales quadratically in the number of samples, for large datasets you can speed up the process by running it on a sample subset of the training data.
+> **Note:** Since radius estimation scales quadratically in the number of samples, for large datasets you can speed up the process by running it on a sample subset of the training data.

 Return the centroids computed from the training set:
 ```php